 We help students master a rigorous, interdisciplinary college preparatory curriculum while also assisting students in reaching their social and emotional development goals.
 Our courses focus on the transition from our program in to adult life through collaborative instruction, both in academics and social skills.

-The Progressive Education Program experience includes a variety of courses taught in an engaging, mindful, nurturing, and supportive learning environment.
+Our curriculum includes a variety of courses taught in an engaging, mindful, nurturing, and supportive learning environment.
 These courses include the arts and sciences, community service and leadership opportunities; as well as regular off-campus field trips ensuring engagement with the world beyond the classroom.

-Coursesinclude (but are not limited to):
+Courses include (but are not limited to):

-- English Language Arts
+English Language Arts

-- Diversity & Difference
+Diversity & Difference

-- How to get a job and keep it!
+How to get a job and keep it!

-- Independent studies (courses created by student with guidance by advisor)
+Independent studies (courses created by student with guidance by advisor)

 We believe one’s self-worth should not be measured in a grade or score.
 We hope to engender a sense of achievement and satisfaction that comes from thoughtful work and collaboration, intellectual and personal growth, and the willingness to embrace and overcome academic and life challenges.